-Project 4: Order and disorder.
+Coursework Project 4: Force

-An independent project in response to the theme Order and Disorder.
-Students follow teacher led, workshops until they are prepared to embark on more independent ideas.
+An independent project in response to the theme, Force.
+Students follow teacher led, skills workshops until they are prepared to embark on more independent ideas.
 Teachers support the development of the project through a series of negotiated tasks.